wp-plugins/addon-so-widgets-bundle/readme.txt

 We will add FAQs very soon.

 == Changelog ==

+= 2.0 =
+* Re-coded all Widgets to utilize SiteoRigin's API more better.
+* Each Widget now has it's own options, same as SiteOrigin's Widget bundle widgets.
+* Each Widget now can be styled differently as each one has it's own styling options as well.
+* Removed Titan Framework Dependency.
+* Customized bootstrap css used to just use the bootstap Grid CSS, excluded all other css from Bootstrap css file.
+* Fixed some small bugs as well.

 = 1.2.2 =
 * Fatal Error require_once() issue fix from the last update.